mrice/license-check/README.md

 groupId, artifactId, and version that are the common elements of most poms.
 To add more than just one artifact to your exclude list, just add multiple param elements.

-**To exclude score:** if you don't want to consider dependencies from the pom with certain scopes, especially provided or test, then you can exclude them with @jrummler's most excellent addition:
+**To exclude scope:** if you don't want to consider dependencies from the pom with certain scopes, especially provided or test, then you can exclude them:

 ```xml
   <plugin>